-- Curation also has an equal opportunities and diversity policy and is committed to upholding human rights.
+- Curation also has an equal opportunities policy and is committed to upholding human rights.

 - Curation will continue to develop its commitment to combat modern slavery and will provide staff training where appropriate.

-Any breaches of this policy may result in Curation taking disciplinary action against individual(s) and/or terminating its relationship with any organisation or supplier.
+- Any breaches of Curation’s position on modern slavery may result in Curation taking disciplinary action against individual(s) and/or terminating its relationship with any organisation or supplier.

-The Chief Operating Officer will have primary and day-to-day responsibility for implementing this policy, and for monitoring its use and effectiveness and dealing with any queries on its interpretation.
-Management at all levels are responsible for ensuring those reporting to them are made aware of and understand this policy and if necessary are given adequate training on it.
+The Chief Operating Officer has the primary and day-to-day responsibility for implementing Curation’s position on modern slavery, and for monitoring its use and effectiveness and dealing with any queries on its interpretation.
+Management at all levels are responsible for ensuring those reporting to them are made aware of and understand Curation’s position and if necessary are given adequate training on it.